jamesadhitthana/TunaForecaster/README.md

 ## Explanation

-On this section, we will explain the techniques that we have used to achieve our results.
+On the following sections, we will explain the techniques that we have used to achieve our results.

 ## Data Cleansing